 Lighthouses of Cornwall and Devon - A Narrative by Ken Trethewey, available from 1 February 2021.

-Lighthouses of the North and South Forelands by Clifford Trethewey and Ken Trethewey; now in preparation, expected Summer 2021.
+Lights on the Foreland by Ken Trethewey and Clifford Trethewey; now in preparation, expected August 2022.

 Above: Ken with Jean Guichard at Trinity House on the occasion of the book launch (2002).